Dr Imene Ajala

 Dr Imène Ajala is Assistant Professor at the University of Wollongong in Dubai (UOWD).
 She mainly teaches in the Master of International Relations (MIR).

 She obtained her PhD from the Graduate Institute of International and Development Studies in Geneva.
 Prior to joining UOWD, Dr Ajala taught at Webster University and at the Geneva School of Diplomacy and International Relations.
-She also worked as a Project Manager at the International Institute for Peace, Justice and Human Rights in Geneva.
 In 2015, she was selected by the United States Mission to the United Nations in Geneva to complete an International Visitor Leadership Programme (IVLP) on the theme of “Women Leaders: Promoting Peace and Security”.

 She won the International Award for Excellence for Volume 12 of the Interdisciplinary Social Sciences Journal Collection for her article “From Islamic Dress to Islamic Fashion to Cool Islam: An Exploration of Muslim Youth Identities in the West”.
 She is the author of European Muslims and their Foreign Policy Interests.
 Identities and Loyalties (Gerlach Press, 2018).